jueri/labelstudio-to-fonduer/README.md

 # labelstudio-to-fonduer

-This small module connects Label Studio with Fondue by creating a fonduer labeling function for gold labels from a Label Studio export.
+This small module connects label studio with fonduer by creating a fonduer labeling function for gold labels from a label studio export.

 Gold labeled candidates are identified by matching:
 `document id` (identified by filename)